luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   Populist parties threaten democratic values and contribute to ideological polarization @robertsPopulismPolarizationComparative2022.
   #float-note[Word-Count: #total.words]
   Yet it has been heavily on the rise in Western countries for decades.
-  Germany had its populist surge with rise of the Alternative for Germany (AfD).
+  Germany had its populist surge with the rise of the Alternative for Germany (AfD).
   While originally founded as a Euroskeptic response to the problems of the 2008 financial crisis, the party was quickly overtaken by right-wing anti-immigrant sentiment.

   Some attribute part of this success to social media, which is used far more by populist actors than non-populist ones (CITE?).
-  Although there exist research on populism on other social media platforms, such as TikTok @gonzalez-aguilarPopulistRightParties2023, Twitter @ernstExtremePartiesPopulism2017, Instagram @oloflarssonRiseInstagramTool2023, or Facebook @schurmannYellingSidelinesHow2022, research on YouTube is still lacking @mungerPressingPlayPolitics2025.
+  Although there exists research on populism on other social media platforms, such as TikTok @gonzalez-aguilarPopulistRightParties2023, Twitter @ernstExtremePartiesPopulism2017, Instagram @oloflarssonRiseInstagramTool2023, or Facebook @schurmannYellingSidelinesHow2022, research on YouTube is still lacking @mungerPressingPlayPolitics2025.
   While in previous years TV was "considered to be the most important advertising medium and televised political advertising a leading way of communication between candidates voters" @vesnic-alujevicYouTubePoliticalAdvertising2014[199] and it probably still is, its place at the top is being fiercely contested by emerging players on the web.
   Social media, especially YouTube as one of the largest platforms, is an important but understudied place where populism is being spread.